Official Poster Seriesclick here to purchase the 2019 poster

 The Derby Festival Poster Series began in 1981 as a marketing tool designed to generate pre-season interest in the Derby Festival.
 Over the years, it’s become a unique symbol of the community.
 The Festival’s Official Poster Series is nationally recognized and has helped to enhance the careers of artists from around the country.

-2018 marks the 38th year of the Official Poster Series.
-The work of twin sisters Janeen Barnhart and Doreen Barnhart-DeHart was selected as the official art of the Festival’s 63rd annual celebration.
+2019 marks the 39th year of the Official Poster Series.
+The work of Louisville artist Chimel Ford was selected as the official art of the Festival’s 64th annual celebration.

 Past Derby Festival poster designs decorate offices and homes throughout the region.
 Peter Max’s expressionistic “Bluegrass Pegasus” launched the series in 1981, and a stylistic and geographical mix of artists have been showcased over the years.
 The signed collector editions continue to significantly increase in value, and the quality of the Poster Series has been recognized worldwide.

-Elements of the 2018 image will grace posters, t-shirts, glasses, television commercials and more than 100 retail items in celebration of the Derby Festival.
-The Derby Festival Poster is printed by Clark and Riggs Printing.
+Elements of the 2019 image will grace posters, t-shirts, glasses, television commercials and more than 100 retail items in celebration of the Derby Festival.
+The Derby Festival Poster is printed by Derby City Litho.

 -The Poster Series began as a simple marketing project designed to generate pre-season interest in the Derby Festival in 1981.